yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

 Yep that is all it now!

 #### Security Reminder
-Never commit your AWS credentials to version control.
-Keep your credentials secure and use proper AWS authentication methods.
+Never commit your AWS credentials to version control. <br>Keep your credentials secure and use proper AWS authentication methods.

+Again;

 - It's essential never to hard code your AWS credentials in your Terraform configuration.
 - Rely on AWS configuration through environment variables using the `export`.

 Terraform will use these credentials in the background.

 # Migrate To Terraform Cloud